cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/03-disk-image.md

 ## Create the image

-To create the image with the script, you must have `go` installed.
+To run the script to build the image, you must have `go` installed.

 Run the script with

 ```bash
 go run ./cli --project-name=<PROJECT_ID> --image-name=pfnano-disk-image --zone=europe-west4-a --gcs-path=gs://<BUCKET_FOR_LOGS> --disk-size-gb=50 --container-image=docker.io/cernopendata/cernopendata-client:latest --container-image=docker.io/rootproject/root:latest  --container-image=ghcr.io/cms-dpoa/pfnano-image-build:main --timeout 100m
 ```

+The script will create a secondary disk images with the container images that are needed in the processing workflow:

+- `cernopendata/cernopendata-client` for getting the metadata
+- `ghcr.io/cms-dpoa/pfnano-image-build:main` for the processing
+- `rootproject/root` for an eventual test plot.

+The container image `pfnano-image-build` is the standard [CMS Open data container image](https://opendata.cern.ch/docs/cms-guide-docker#images) with the [PFNano processing code](https://opendata.cern.ch/record/12504) compiled.

+Note the `timeout` options, the default tiemout of 20 mins is not enough.

 :::::::::::::::::::::::::::::::::::::::::: callout